NORMANDY AND BRITTANY HERITAGE CELEBRATING HISTORY, ARTS & CULINARY TRADITIONS

 After breakfast, transfer to Le Mans, a city of Art and History.

 Lunch in a gourmet restaurant and walking tour through the preserved historic quarter with half-timbered houses and Renaissance mansions.
-Thanks to its rich heritage, Le Mans is a candidate for the UNESCO classification.

 Late afternoon transfer to Paris.